find your perfect postgrad program

 Studying a Masters Degree in Archaeology can serve as ideal preparation for a PhD in the subject, allows people who have studied other subjects at undergraduate level to study archaeology at postgraduate level, and can assist with entry into some archaeology and heritage-based jobs.
 In addition, it is helpful for those moving into numerous other vocations where project management, literacy and research skills are important attributes.

-In order to study archaeology at masters level, students must first complete an undergraduate degree in archaeology, or in an associated field, such as history, geography or some science subjects.
+In order to study archaeology at masters level, students must first complete an undergraduate degree in archaeology, or in an associated field or another social science, such as history, geography or some science subjects.
 Most universities require students to have at least a 2:1 at undergraduate level, although entry requirements vary between different academic institutions and should be checked individually.

 A full-time archaeology masters degree can be completed over the course of one academic year, while students studying on a part time basis will usually take two years to finish the course.
 In some instances, a third year of study may even be required.